attilamacskasy/openidsync/README.md

 - Reads users from either:
   - Online: Microsoft Graph (Entra ID) — App‑only or delegated connection
   - CSV: Microsoft 365 Admin “Active users” export
+	- Interactive runs: you’ll see a numeric menu `1 - Online` / `2 - CSV` if `-Source` isn’t passed and no default is set.
+	- Non‑interactive runs: require `-Source` or `UserSyncConfig.PreferredSource`.
 - Interactive per‑user preview with `[Y]es/[N]o/[A]ll/[Q]uit` prompt
 - Idempotent updates by email (AD `mail` or `proxyAddresses`); creates users when missing
 - Skip logic before any prompts: